-When considering the risks and benefits of raw diets, we should remember that the recalled brand’s raw foods are vastly outnumbered by the hundreds of canned and dry foods that sickened or killed tens of thousands of dogs and cats in the 2007 recall fiasco and others since then.
-How many animals got sick from the raw foods?
-Zero.
+When considering the risks and benefits of raw diets and raw meat for dogs and cats, we should remember that recalled brands' raw foods are vastly outnumbered by the hundreds of canned and dry foods that sickened or killed tens of thousands of dogs and cats in the 2007 recall fiasco and others since then.
+In reality, very few pets get sick from contaminated raw foods.
 On the other hand, the benefits of a raw meat diet are many.
-Skin, ear, digestive, weight, allergic, and immune-related diseases usually improve on a good quality, balanced raw diet.
+Skin, ear, digestive, weight, allergic, and immune-related diseases usually improve on a high-quality, balanced raw diet.

-However, raw food has potential drawbacks as well as benefits.
-The bacteria Salmonella is the most commonly cited danger from feeding raw meat.
-However, even though this bacterium is a common contaminant of meat, eggs, and soil, it is not a significant threat to dogs and cats, due to the carnivore’s shorter gastrointestinal tract and faster transit time (compared to humans).
+Raw food does have potential drawbacks as well as benefits, especially for pet parents.
+The bacteria Salmonella is the most commonly cited danger from feeding raw meat to pets.
+However, it is a common contaminant of meat, poultry and eggs in human food as well. it is not a significant threat to dogs and cats, due to the carnivore’s shorter gastrointestinal tract and faster transit time (compared to humans).
 Food and Drug Administration (FDA) warnings typically emphasize the risks to frail people like young infants, the elderly, and immune-compromised people (e.g., those with immune system diseases such as Lupus or AIDS, or those on immune-suppressing drugs like steroids or chemotherapy).

-According to experts—including the FDA—Salmonella does not pose any real threat to healthy animals.
-In fact, it’s estimated that 30% of normal healthy dogs and 18% of healthy cats (nearly all of whom eat processed commercial pet food) are already carriers, simply from environmental exposure.
-One study on raw diets showed that, even when 80% of meat samples were positive for Salmonella, 70% of dogs eating that meat tested negative, and none got sick.
+According to experts, including the FDA, Salmonella rarely poses any real threat to healthy animals.
+In fact, some dogs and cats are already carriers, simply from environmental exposure.
 The vast majority of human cases are completely unrelated to dogs and cats.
 It is prudent, however, to avoid feeding pets non-organic raw ground beef, due to severe contamination problems in the meat packing industry.

 So why feed raw?
 Raw meat diets are credited with restoring the health of thousands of dogs and cats.
-Guardians universally report big improvements in skin, coat, energy, and overall well-being.
-Raw diets have helped innumerable pets heal from a wide variety of health problems, including allergies, asthma, urinary tract problems, digestive issues, dental disease, immune disorders, degenerative diseasess, and epilepsy.
+Pet guardians universally report big improvements in skin, coat, energy, and overall wellbeing.
+Raw diets have helped innumerable pets recover from a wide variety of health problems, including allergies, asthma, urinary tract problems, digestive issues, dental disease, immune disorders, degenerative diseases, and epilepsy.

 However, raw diets aren’t for every pet.
 Animals with inflammatory conditions of the gut, and those taking immune-suppressing drugs, should not be fed raw meat until their systems have time to heal.
 You can lightly cook raw meat or even raw complete diets without losing essential nutrients.
 As your pet’s health improves, cook the meat less and less until your pet is ready to transition to raw.
 It’s usually best to make any diet changes gradually.

-Even if you don’t want to feed a raw diet full-time, adding a little fresh meat to your pet’s regular diet a few times a week, or feeding part raw and part regular commercial food, will go a long way toward better health for your pet.
+Even if you don’t want to feed a raw diet full-time, adding a little fresh meat to your pet’s regular diet a few times a week, or feeding part raw and part regular commercial food, will go a long way toward improving your pet's health.